superfly/docs/apps/app-info.html.md

 ## Find all your Apps

-You can see a list of all your Fly.io Apps:
+You can see a list of all your Fly Apps:

 ```cmd
 fly apps list